Examples of cubulable groups with fixed-point properties: Introduction

-As an application, we prove that the affine Coxeter group $\widetilde{A}_n$ satisfies $(\mathrm{FW}_{n})$; see Corollary~\ref{cor:AffineCoxeter}.
-Up to our knowledge, this is the first example, recorded in the literature, of a group satisfying $(\mathrm{FW}_n)$ but not $(\mathrm{FW}_{n+1})$.
-In fact, $\widetilde{A}_n$ does not only admit an action without global fixed point on a median graph of cubical dimension $n+1$, but it admits a proper action on such a median graph.
+See Theorem~\ref{thm:VirtuallyAbelian} for a more detailed statement.
+As concrete examples, it follows that: \begin{itemize} \item The affine Coxeter group $\widetilde{A}_n$ satisfies $(\mathrm{FW}_{n})$; see Corollary~\ref{cor:AffineCoxeter}. \item Given a transitive permutation group $F \curvearrowright [n]:=\{1, \ldots, n\}$, the permutational wreath product $\mathbb{D}_\infty \wr_{[n]} F$ satisfies $(\mathrm{FW}_{n-1})$; see Corollary~\ref{cor:WreathFW}. \item Simple amenable groups, such as those constructed in \cite{MR3071509}, satisfy $(\mathrm{FW})$. \item Some branch groups, such as the alternate mother group studied in \cite{MR3330165}, satisfy~$(\mathrm{FW})$. \end{itemize} In fact, $\widetilde{A}_n$ (resp.\ $\mathbb{D}_\infty \wr_{[n+1]} \mathrm{Sym}([n+1])$) does not only admit an action without global fixed point on a median graph of cubical dimension $n+1$, but it admits a proper (resp.\ proper and cocompact) action on such a median graph.
 Thus, there is brutal gap between the behaviours of the group in dimensions $n$ and $n+1$.
-Our second source of examples shows that this can be even worse:

-\begin{thm} For every $n\geq 1$, there exists a group acting properly and cocompactly on a median graph of cubical dimension $n+1$ but satisfying the property $(\mathrm{FW}_n)$. \end{thm}
+Next, we investigate examples in another direction, namely groups with some negative curvature instead of amenable-like groups.
+See Conjecture~\ref{Conj}, and the discussion related to Conjecture~\ref{ConjSC}, for some motivation.